 - Don’t be afraid of preloved.
 You can get some really lovely stuff second hand, whether that is from charity shops or from local selling sites on Facebook.
 When you consider how quickly children grow, often clothes are only worn a handful of times before they are ready to be passed on.
 I have had some amazing children’s clothes from selling sites, including a lot of branded, designer stuff, and it has cost me pennies.

-- Use voucher codes.
+- Use voucher codes from sites such as dealsqueen.
 When buying online, you can often find voucher codes which will knock a percentage off of your shop, or give you free delivery – and when every penny counts this can make a real difference!
 VoucherSlug has some great deals, and is really easy to use – just type in the name of the store you are buying from and a whole list of current offers will be displayed for you.

 - Swap with friends.
 A great way to get your hands on new clothes without spending a penny.
 Get a group of friends together with some wine and nibbles and get everyone to bring 10-20 items of good quality kids clothing.
 Everyone can have a good look through and grab what works for them.